 If you have developed cervical dystonia due to trauma caused by another person, you may be entitled to compensation.
 Even though this condition is not well known, large settlements have been given to victims in past years.
-This page is dedicated to explaining what exactly cervical dystonia is and how it applies to verdicts and settlements.What is Cervical Dystonia?
+This page is dedicated to explaining what exactly cervical dystonia is and how it applies to verdicts and settlements.What Is Cervical Dystonia?

 Cervical dystonia (also referred to as torticollis) is considered a neurological disorder that originates in the brain.
 The main characteristics of cervical dystonia are involuntary muscle contractions in the neck which cause both the neck and head to have abnormal movements and postures.
 Sometimes the muscle contractions may be prolonged causing the head to become stuck in an abnormal position.
 Other times muscle contractions may be more tremor-like and spastic, lasting for brief periods.

 Cervical dystonia can seriously impact a person's quality of life and restrict employment opportunities due to their limited movement.
 Aside from physical discomfort and pain, people with this condition may also face social stigma related to abnormal physical appearance.
 Once someone develops cervical dystonia the condition is more or less permanent.
 There is no cure and treatments may only provide temporary relief.
-Women are more likely to get cervical dystonia, and the average age of onset is between 40 and 60 years of age.What Causes Cervical Dystonia?
+Women are more likely to get cervical dystonia, and the average age of onset is between 40 and 60 years of age.What Causes Post-Traumatic Cervical Dystonia?

-Over the last 10 years, however, a number of studies have established that cervical dystonia can be caused by sudden physical trauma, such as the impact of a car accident.
+Over the last 10 years, however, the medical literature has established that cervical dystonia can be caused by sudden physical trauma, such as the impact of a car accident.
 These studies have identified a link between the onset of cervical dystonia and traumatic injuries to the neck such as whiplash.

 Cervical dystonia settlement amounts can have a wide range.
-This is partly because the condition is still being studied and there is still some debate as to whether physical trauma is actually a possible cause of the condition.
+This is partly because the condition is still being studied and there is still some debate as to whether physical trauma is a possible cause of the condition.
 Juries and insurance adjusters tend to be more skeptical of cervical dystonia claims.

 - 2018 Texas $146,457 settlement: The plaintiff developed cervical dystonia after being hit by the defendant's car on a highway.
-She claimed her injuries gave her physical and emotional distress and was caused by the defendant's reckless speeding.
+Her cervical dystonia lawsuit claimed her injuries gave her physical and emotional distress and was caused by the defendant's reckless speeding.
 The defendant argued that cervical dystonia could not be caused by a car accident, but the plaintiff brought in an expert witness and convinced the jury otherwise.
-A settlement was reached for $146,457.
+A settlement amount for $146,457 ended this lawsuit.

 - 2018 Oregon $540,461 settlement: The plaintiff was walking to the restroom in a small hallway slipped and fell on the floor after it had just been mopped by an employee.
 The plaintiff overextended her arm to break the fall and ended up developing cervical dystonia as well as various other medical conditions.
-The plaintiff sued the defendant over the fact that the employee neglected to put up a warning sign indicating that the floor was wet, and the jury awarded her with $540,461.
+The plaintiff sued the defendant over the fact that the employee neglected to put up a warning sign indicating that the floor was wet, and the jury awarded her with a compensation payout of $540,461.

 - 2016 Washington $70,000 settlement: The plaintiff was rear-ended by two different defendants, and afterward received a diagnosis of cervical dystonia.
 The defendants admitted fault for the accident but denied responsibility for the plaintiff's injuries.
 The plaintiff was awarded $70,000 for his injuries, with one defendant paying 85% and the other 15%.